This City Told Amazon And Google: No Incentives For You

 "We're the only major city in the United States that actually has a smaller daytime population than nighttime population," Liccardo says.
 "And, as a result, our residents spend a lot of time commuting.
 We're right up there with the worst cities in commutes and obviously it drives up the housing costs.
 And so we get the worst of both worlds."

 Liccardo says when he was approached by Google, which was interested in building a campus in San Jose, the company didn't ask for incentives and his government didn't offer any.
 Rather, the mayor says the city is requiring that 25 percent of the housing built around the campus be rent-restricted and affordable.
-Like most of the Bay Area, the cost of living in San Jose has skyrocketed, largely driven by the tech boom.
+As in most of the Bay Area, the cost of living in San Jose has skyrocketed, largely driven by the tech boom.

-Google, which is headquartered nearby Mountain View, is projected to bring tens of thousands of jobs to San Jose.
+Google, which is headquartered in nearby Mountain View, is projected to bring tens of thousands of jobs to San Jose.
 And Liccardo says the company agreed to fees on development to help fund affordable housing.

 Google is planning to develop as much as 8 million square feet in downtown San Jose.
 The city lacks the allure of San Francisco or neighboring Palo Alto, so it's not hard to see why some are so excited to develop it.